TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 collision courses.

-A Chosen, but defeated, People Japan had a theodisé problem.
+People Japan had a theodisé problem.
 If

 chosen, why were we left by the wayside by the Divine?
 One